Improve Productivity & Reduce Downtime with Factory Floor Monitoring

 Data collection from the factory floor is a crucial part of improving manufacturing processes.
-The data can be used to determine how well machines are operating and what areas need improvement, which will lead companies down new paths for success.
+The data can be used to determine how healthy machines are operating and what areas need improvement.

 Process improvement refers to improving and optimizing all areas of production.
-One key way this can be done effectively on the factory floor includes using shop-floor data collection systems to measure machine performance, namely OEE (Overall Equipment Effectiveness) or TEEP (Total Effective Equipment Performance).
-These metrics help managers pinpoint problems with their machinery so they know where potential improvements could have an impact.
+One fundamental way this can be done effectively on the factory floor includes using shop-floor data collection systems to measure machine performance using Freedom’s Machine Monitoring Software.

 Financial OEE can tell you just how profitable your inventory is.
 It accounts for the operating cost of all items in stock, no matter what their value may be at any given time or where they’re located on a store floor; which is why this metric has become such an important measure to evaluate financial performance.